-When buying a rental property in North Carolina & New Jersey, be sure to research other available rental properties in the area.
+When buying a rental property in The USA, be sure to research other available rental properties in the area.
 While there are likely to be some available, you will want to make sure the market isn’t flooded with available rental properties.
 If you are faced with a lot of competition, it can be difficult to find high-quality tenants.
 You may also have trouble collecting the rent you need in order to turn a profit.
 When buying an investment property, make sure you will be able to bring in the income that makes the investment worth it.

 When you own a rental property, you don’t want anything about it to be high maintenance.
 Landscaping that requires effort from your tenants isn’t always going to go over well.
 Many people rent just so they can avoid doing things like mowing the low, trimming the trees, or maintaining a garden.
 If you decide to plant a bunch of flowers, add trees with lots of falling leaves, or create a large lawn space when other options are available, you can’t count on things being maintained in the way you would like.
 Sure, you and the city can both ask for the lawn to be mowed.
 But you can’t expect your tenants to give up their weekends to pull weeds.
 Instead, look for a property with great curb appeal that is simple and easy to maintain.